Resources for Parents and Caregivers

 Kids Help Phone

-A confidential, 24/7 support service offering free mental health and crisis support to young people across Canada.
+Confidential, 24/7 support service offering free mental health and crisis support to young people across Canada.
 It provides phone, text, and online chat support, as well as self-guided resources and professional counseling.
 Kids Help Phone is available in multiple languages and is accessible to youth anytime, anywhere, ensuring they have a safe space to seek help for issues like anxiety, bullying, relationships, and mental health challenges.

-FREE APPS
+Mental health and wellness FREE APPS